FermiParadox/TorBrowser_mouse_track_deanon/README.md

 although I doubt there's anything that makes the attack infeasible.

 ### TorProject has been notified
-Tor Browser generally doesn't defend against problems caused by simultaneous use of other browsers.
-However, an update to their documentation is planned:
+An update to their documentation is planned:
 ["Discourage more running a browser in parallel to Tor Browser"](https://gitlab.torproject.org/tpo/web/support/-/issues/280)